 ARTICLE X – IMPLEMENTATION OF BY-LAWS

 This constitution shall be implemented and go into effect immediately by two-thirds vote of the voting members.
-This election may be held via electronic mail.
+This election may be held via electronic voting.